di-unipi-socc/fogCutter/README.md

 linkCap(ap1,ap2,bandwidth,100). # 100 Mbps
 linkCap(ap2,ap1,bandwidth,100).
 ```
-- a request from the application operator specifying the requirements for a portion of Cloud-Edge infrastructure made of at most `Max` nodes:
+- a request from the application operator specifying the requirements for a portion of Cloud-Edge infrastructure made of at most `Max` nodes.
+For instance:
 ```prolog
 % request(ReqId, SourceNode, Max, ReqsList).
 request(req40, ap3, 7, [(hardware,20), (latency,250), (bandwidth,10)]).